UNIRSM Study plan Building Science Lab

 1. Knowledge and understanding.

-The student must learn the basic concepts and issues of solid mechanics.
-In other words, he must understand and assimilate the concepts of state of deformation, state of tension and constitutive bond.
-In the same way, the student must assimilate the basic notions of the mechanics of structures, such as the definition of a beam, the methods and criteria for the kinematic and static analysis of structures
+The student must learn the concepts and fundamental issues of solid mechanics.
+In other words, he must understand and assimilate the concepts of deformation state, the stress state and constitutive laws.
+Likewise, the student must assimilate the basics of structural mechanics, such as the definition of a beam, the methods for the kinematic and static structural analysis.

 2. Ability to apply knowledge and understanding

-The student must be able to apply the concepts of solid mechanics, in particular he must be able to determine any scalar component of deformation and tension in a three-dimensional solid however stressed.
-As regards the mechanics of structures, the student must know how to classify a structure into labile, isostatic and hyperstatic.
-For isostatic structures, using the cardinal equations of statics, he must know how to calculate the reactions and constraint interactions, and must know how to determine the diagrams of the characteristics of the internal stress.
-Particular emphasis is placed on the correct drawing of the bending moment and shear force diagrams.
-It is also necessary to know how to apply the PLV for the resolution of hyperstatic structures.
-Once the structures have been resolved, it is then necessary to know how to apply the various security verification methods.
+The student must be able to apply the concepts of solid mechanics, in particular, he must be able to determine any scalar component of the deformation and stress in a three-dimensional body in any way loaded.
+As for the mechanics of structures, the student must be able to classify a labile, isostatic and hyperstatic structure.
+For isostatic structures, using the Cardinal equations of Static, he must know how to calculate the reactions and interactions of constraints, and must be able to determine the diagrams of the internal actions.
+Particular emphasis is given to the correct plotting diagrams of bending moment and shear force.
+He should also be able to apply the PLV for solving hyperstatic structures.
+Once solved structures, it is then necessary to know how to apply various methods of checking safety.

 3. Making judgments

-Ability to autonomously evaluate and compare engineering solutions to a problem of limited complexity.
+Ability to assess and compare independently the engineering solutions of a problem with limited complexity.

 4. Communication skills

-Ability to organize in working groups.
-Ability to communicate effectively in written and/or oral form also in English.
+Ability to organize themselves into working groups.
+Ability to communicate effectively in written and / or oral in English.

 5. Learning skills

-Ability to catalogue, schematize and rework the notions acquired.
+Ability to catalog, schematize and elaborate the knowledge gained.

 Applications to the design and verification of simple structural elements.